Jahongir2007/data.js/docs/index.md

     sort: true, // sorts the values in alphabetical order
     fill: "data.js", // replaces the array values ​​with the value in this method
     shift: true, // assigns the first value
-    map: Math.sqrt(), // returns the root of array values
+    map: Math.sqrt, // returns the root of array values
     pop: true // returns the final value
 });
 ```